-Sunset Beach is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of North Carolina.
-With a population of 3,801 people and two constituent neighborhoods, Sunset Beach is the 216th largest community in North Carolina.
+Sunset Beach is a very small town located in the state of North Carolina.
+With a population of 4,391 people and just one neighborhood, Sunset Beach is the 196th largest community in North Carolina.

-Sunset Beach is a decidedly white-collar town, with fully 92.78% of the workforce employed in white-collar jobs, well above the national average.
+Sunset Beach is a decidedly white-collar town, with fully 93.88% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Sunset Beach is a town of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Sunset Beach who work in sales jobs (24.92%), food service (14.75%), and office and administrative support (10.87%).
+There are especially a lot of people living in Sunset Beach who work in sales jobs (23.69%), management occupations (12.97%), and maintenance occupations (12.09%).

-Telecommuters are a relatively large percentage of the workforce: 13.19% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 25.08% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Sunset Beach is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Sunset Beach’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.